grandemk/qemu_devices/README.md

-copy versatilepb in qemu/hw/arm get buildroot use dts and buildroot config from my dotfile git repository build the arm system
+copy versatilepb in qemu/hw/arm get buildroot use dts and buildroot configs from this git repository build the arm system
-Buildroot will create a cross compilation toolchain in output/host/usr/bin set ARCH=arm and CROSS_COMPILE=path-to-toolchain-prefix cross compile the kernel module driver_platform for arm cp it inside output/target (which will be shipped as the rootfs at the end of the build) make again
+Buildroot will create a cross compilation toolchain in output/host/usr/bin set ARCH=arm and CROSS_COMPILE=path-to-toolchain-prefix cross compile the kernel module driver_platform for arm cp it inside output/target (which will be shipped as the rootfs at the end of the build) make again in order to get the device tree blob you can do dtc -O dtb -I dts -o tic.dtb tic2.dts

-/path_to_your_qemu/arm-softmmu/qemu-system-arm -M versatilepb -kernel output/images/zImage  -append "root=/dev/ram console=ttyAMA0,115200 earlyprintk" -nographic
+/path_to_your_qemu/arm-softmmu/qemu-system-arm -M versatilepb -kernel output/images/zImage  -append "root=/dev/ram console=ttyAMA0,115200 earlyprintk" -nographic -dtb tic.dtb

 versatilepb seems to use a deprecated api for the registration of the device, and we can't use the -device switch, this isn't good, as we have to add specific code inside the board to wire our device inside instead of dynamic mapping